ahsaankhatri/Parallel/README.md

 Starting DRBD module by typing following command.
 `# modprobe drbd`

-If you want to start this services at system startup the type the following command.
+If you want to start this services at system startup then type the following command.

 `# echo “modprobe drbd” >> /etc/rc.local`